 Once again, this is curious to isolate this to indirect access, as it has always been how SAP operated.
 It just so happens that now it has reached Corevist.
 Corevist loses business because of SAP’s use of the false construct of Type 2 indirect access.

 But let us be honest, at what point in SAP’s history did SAP not…

 “use mafia style sales techniques to force unnecessary products on customers?”

 Sam seems to have little experience with SAP account executives or SAP sales cycles.
 SAP does this all the time.
-In fact, in many sales competitions on SAP accounts, the demos and vendor visits are just a pantomime to create the illusion of a software selection.
+In fact, in many sales competitions on SAP accounts, the demos and vendor visits are just a pantomime to create a software selection illusion.
 In at least 1/2 of the cases, the winner has already been decided.

 Common Tactics Employed by SAP